FAQs

 • What is considered a minor traffic violation in PA?

-A summary offense is any minor crime, initially heard and decided by a district justice.
-Many violations of the Motor Vehicle Code, such as speeding, illegal parking, and going through a red light, are summary offenses.
-If you've been charged with any of these violations, contact Michael C. Greenberg, Esq. the Traffic Lawyer for dependable representation from the best traffic lawyer in the area.
+In Pennsylvania, summary offenses are considered minor crimes that are initially heard and decided by a district justice.
+Many motor vehicle code violations, such as speeding, illegal parking, and running red lights, fall under this category.
+If you've been charged with any of these violations, it's advisable to seek legal representation from Michael C. Greenberg, Esq.
+The Traffic Lawyer, who is known for providing expert defense in traffic-related cases.

 • What is the new Move Over Law in PA?